jp05451/Flappy-Bird/readme.md

 1. Run the game:

     ```bash
-    npm start
+    python3 flappyBird.py

     ```

-2. Use the spacebar or mouse click to make the bird fly.
+2. Use the spacebar to make the bird fly.
 3. Avoid the pipes and try to get the highest score possible.

 ## Contributing